theCampel/leocamacho-private-notes/content/Maths.md

 The most fundamental language of the universe.
-Jt
+It's really quite beautiful in that way.

 #### Basic Concepts and Foundations
 - [[Basic Math Assumptions]]